devathrajharish/udacity-dataengineer-nanodegree/Data-Modeling/Data Modeling with PostgreSQL/README.md

 # ETL for Million Songs Dataset for Sparkify

-## 1. Project Overview:
+## Project Overview:
 * The goal is to perform data modeling using these data-sources:
-...Data from the Million Songs dataset that consists of song and artist data ...Logs generated with this dataset and the event generator.
+1. Data from the Million Songs dataset that consists of song and artist data
-⋅⋅* Unordered sub-list.
+2. Logs generated with this dataset and the event generator.